-9.1.
-The successful application of the Transport Regulations and the achievement of their objectives are greatly dependent on the appreciation, by all individuals concerned, of the risks involved and on a detailed understanding of the Transport Regulations.
-This can only be achieved by properly planned and maintained initial and recurrent training programmes for all individuals concerned in the transport of radioactive material.
-Therefore, the appropriate training programmes for organizations of consignors, carriers, consignees and any other organization involved in transport of radioactive material and their continued update in compliance with the actual working tasks should be described in the RPP, taking into account the requirements and guidance provided by the following paragraphs.
+- 9.1.
+The successful application of the Transport Regulations can only be achieved by properly planned and implemented initial training and periodic retraining programmes for all individuals involved in the transport of radioactive material.
+These training programmes should be described in the RPP. - 9.2.

-9.2.
 In accordance with para.
-302 of the Transport Regulations, the RPP is required to incorporate the requirements of para.
+302 of the Transport Regulations, the RPP is required to meet the requirements of para.
 311 of the Transport Regulations, which states: